gypsydave5/gypsydave5.github.io/posts/htmx-least-power.md

 Yes, it is ‘like’ React in that it is something you’re adding to the mix.
 And, yes, it’s written in JavaScript - that’s to be expected, as most of our simpler technologies are built on top of much more powerful ones.[^1]

 But the difference is that it doesn’t try to extend JavaScript to make it the one stop shop for all your webdev needs.
 Instead it inserts itself between HTML + CSS and JavaScript as a mid-power technology.
-Instead of being embedded in a high-power language, it’s actually an extension of the low-power language - HTML - extending its capabilities to give
+Instead of being embedded in a high-power language, it’s actually an extension of the low-power language - HTML - extending its capabilities to give it what you need.

 You need to do [click to edit](https://htmx.org/examples/click-to-edit/), [lazy loading](https://htmx.org/examples/lazy-load/), [infinite scroll](https://htmx.org/examples/infinite-scroll/), a [live search](https://htmx.org/examples/active-search/), or anything else that you’d normally be reaching for JavaScript to accomplish, you can now add HTMX to the stack, write a few more attributes on your HTML, get what you need done, _and never have to use JavaScript_.
 Instead you’ve used a less powerful tool (HTMX) to achieve what you wanted.